 - 0 — multi-frame transfer indicator (zero for this header format).

 The bytes 7 to 15, inclusive, contain information that can be leveraged by Ethernet switches and other network hardware to filter and prioritize packets.
-This information must be located near the beginning of the frame (which is the case here) because some hardware may be unable to inspect the payload far from the beginning of the frame.
+This information must be located near the beginning of the frame (which is the case here) because some hardware may be unable to inspect the payload deep inside the frame.

 Many UDP-based networks will be able to avoid reliance on multi-frame transfers due to the large payload carrying capability of UDP.
 Most modern network devices support jumbo frames up to 9 KiB large.
 The trade-off of using large frames is that they have adverse effects on jitter and latency of high-priority transfers.